Epinephrine00/Assembler/README.md

 ----------------------------------

-All rights recieved (C) Doohyun Lee in Embeded Lab., Department of Computer Engineering, School of Computer, Korea National University of Transportation
+All wrongs reserved (ɔ) Doohyun Lee in Embeded System Design Lab., Department of Computer Engineering, School of Computer, Korea National University of Transportation

 <br/>